 To obtain a passport application for the first time, you will need to present two photographs of yourself, proof of U.S. citizenship, your original birth certificate, and a valid form of photo identification such as a driver’s license to the circuit clerk’s office.

 Passport service fees are established by law and regulation and are collected at the time you apply for the passport service.
-Please call the office for a schedule of fees.
-Checks are made payable to the Pendleton County Circuit Clerk.
+Please call the office for a schedule of fees and to make an appointment.
+You will need to make your own personal check or money order made payable to U.S. Department of State which will be attached to your passport application and $35.00 execution fee made payable to the Circuit Clerk’s Office.

-For more information on passport applcations, visit travel.state.gov.
+For more information on passport applications, visit travel.state.gov.